manasa7958/Projects/ps0/Readme-ps0.md

 ## Description
 The project is supposed to be a basic sfml project, that requires students to build a sprite (movable object) and program it to move and respond to keystrokes.
-We are laos given the liverty to add some new feature that goes beyond the scope of the project.
+We are also given the liberty to add some new feature that goes beyond the scope of the project.

 ### Features
 I think one of the major decisions I had to make for this project was brainstorming a special feature.
 I had to think really hard about what I wanted to add to my sprite.
-I ended uo adding audio to my spaceship launch, and I also added bkacground color that changes based on time.
+I ended up adding audio to my spaceship launch, and I also added background color that changes based on time.
 I used the Clock class in my project and when 4 seconds elapses the background color should change from a lighter blue to a darker blue.

 Additionally, I also had a bit of trouble compiling my sfml works project.
 I had spent a bit of time trying to figure out why my main file will not compile, only to later realize it is because I had the wrong version in my Makefile:((